avamsykiran/ReactJS_29Apr2021_06May2021_09001200/README.md

-                store               a store is a global keeper of state. it supplies the state whenever and whewrever requested. it receives the state for modification from 'reducer'
+                store               a store is a global keeper of state. it supplies the state whenever and wherever requested. it receives the state for modification from 'reducer'

                 reducer             is a pure function